M0hamedMagdy/nagwatask/README.md

-# Nagwa-Task
+# Nagwa Task for Javascript Developer.

-## description
+## Description

 The Task is about making an activity that uses React.js, node.js, and Express.js to help students practice words according to their part of speech.

 ## Runing The App

-1- git clone
+1. git clone

-after clone open directory in terminal

-2- cd server
+2. cd server

-3- npm install
+3. npm install

-4- npm run dev
+4. npm run dev

-will run the server on port 3001 with the app production build
+will run the server on port :3001 with the app production build

-## Technologies Used
+## Technologies

-### Backend-technologies
+### Backend

-NodeJs
+- NodeJs
-ExpressJs
+- ExpressJs
+- Cors
+- dotenv
+- nodemon

 ### Frontend

-ReactJs
+- ReactJs
-Axios
+- Axios